objectiser/opentracing-prometheus-example/OpenShift.md

 When fully started, then launch the dashboard using the link displayed following `The server is accessible via web console at:
 `.
 Log in using the credentials `developer/developer` and navigate to the `New Project` overview page.

-NOTE: After using `oc create -f ...` to deploy something to Kubernetes, use the console to check that it is fully running before moving onto the next step.
+NOTE: After using `oc create -f ...` to deploy something to OpenShift, use the console to check that it is fully running before moving onto the next step.

 ## Prometheus